Abidon-J-F/University-of-Greenwich-Projects/README.md

 # Guide Sheet

-This repository contains all the projects I have completed during my time at the University of Greenwich to obtain a BSc (Hons) Computer Science degree.
+This repository contains all the projects I have completed during my time at the University of Greenwich, Greenwich Campus (London) to obtain a BSc (Hons) Computer Science degree.

 ## Year 1 Projects